AnnaZaragoza/02-ScotlandsAttractions/README.md

 # ScotlandsAttractions
 Explore Scotland's best for less.
-Landing page of web that offers deals (mainly tourists attractions) in Scotland.
+Landing page of a web that offers deals (mainly tourists attractions) in Scotland.

 ![Alt Text](https://github.com/AnnaZaragoza/ScotlandsAttractions/blob/9da425a8ad5937f3786fa7637a26b3ef51a804a7/gif/gif.gif)